Creamy Wild Rice Mushroom Soup is the definition of comfort food! You will go back for bowl and after bowl of this hearty yet healthy soup.

-This past weekend was filled with all the meaty meats – oof!
-To celebrate the return of college football on Saturday (WOO!)
-Ben slapped no less than 15lbs of chicken onto the smoker (can confirm there is almost no better food on the planet than smoked then Air Fried Chicken Wings – drool.)
-On Sunday I made slow braised beef tacos which made enough to feed an actual small army.
+This past weekend was filled with all the meaty meats!
+My husband slapped no less than 15lbs of whole chickens onto the smoker for college game day on Saturday, and on Sunday I made slow-braised beef tacos which made enough to feed a small army.

-Translation: I needed something hearty yet healthy, and most definitely meat free, for lunch today.
-Creamy Wild Rice Mushroom soup delivered!
+Translation: I’m in need of something hearty yet healthy, and most definitely meat free.
+Creamy Wild Rice Mushroom Soup fits the bill!

 Creamy Yet No Cream Needed